davindergw/geneMatcher/README.md

     - The entry point file is gui.py, inside the root folder
     - To run the program run the command python gui.py in the root folder
-    - To create a new executable file for the program run the command pyinstaller --onefile gui.py in the root folder
+    - To create a new executable file for the program run the command pyinstaller --onefile gui.py in the root folder.